 Download and install the KeePass for Password Server client from:

 - Client Download tab in your Web Client:

 Previous version downloads can be found by following: these instructions.

-KeePass for Pleasant Password Server will run with .NET 4.5 installed on:
+KeePass for Pleasant Password Server will run on these machines:

 You can log into KeePass for Pleasant Password Server with any enabled user account, so log as the Server location is valid and the port is properly configured.